speveril/cozy/readme.md

 Ultimately the development is driven by what I want out of the engine.
 I have a lot of games I want to make at some point.
 I'd like to build myself the tools I need to build those games.
 If you (the hypothetical reader) have a use-case that I'm not meeting, then maybe in the future it will come up.
 For the time being though, it's more than likely you'll have to address that yourself.

+## Command line parameters

+    egg/egg.exe <game>

+Egg expects a game directory (that is, a directory that contains a **config.json** and a **main.js**) as its primary parameter.
+If it is omitted, it will assume the current directory.
+It will (currently) fail to run if it can't find a game there.

+You can supply the following parameters as well:
+- **--buildcore**
+ * Build the Egg core and documentation.
+Only necessary if you're doing actual engine development.
+- **--init <dirname>**
+ * Initialize a new game in <dirname>.
+Fails if there's already a game there.
+- **--build**
+ * Compile the game, if it's written in Typescript.
+Only necessary if you're developing in TS; if you're using plain JS then you won't need a build step.
+- **--debug**
+ * Start the game in debug mode.
+- **--console**
+ * Start with the debug console open.
+- **--noplay**
+ * Don't actually run the game.
+Use in combination with --build, --buildcore, or --init.

 ## Current technologies

 - Electron: <https://github.com/atom/electron>